-Posted: February 5, 2018 Filed under: 1970s, biba, Hair and make-up, Inspirational Images, jewellery, John Carter, leonard, miss selfridge, mr freedom, pablo and delia, petticoat magazine
+Posted: February 5, 2018 Filed under: 1970s, Fenwick, hair, Hair and make-up, Inspirational Images, jewellery, John Carter, leonard, miss selfridge, mr freedom, pablo and delia, petticoat magazine

 Photographed by John Carter.